Rizal Park and Shrine in Dapitan City, Zamboanga del Norte

-- Rizaliana – This is a modern building wherein the Rizalian books, scripts and other periodicals are exhibited.
+- Rizaliana is a modern building wherein the Rizalian books, scripts, and other periodicals are exhibited.
 A small portion of the same building functions as the Rizal Shrine Curator office as well.

 - The Casa Residencia – A rectangular house where Dr. Jose Rizal lived during his days of exile.
-This house displays a bedroom, veranda along the main room accessible from side to side a bridge.
+This house displays a bedroom, veranda, and the main room accessible from side to side a bridge.

 A visit to this place will certainly help people to understand the depth of Rizal’s patriotism and noble service towards the country.

-Visiting the Shrine is free of charge but you can help the park administrators by maintaining the cleanliness of the place.
+Visiting the Shrine is free of charge, but you can help the park administrators by maintaining the place’s cleanliness.
 Plain and simple… just put your trash in the designated garbage bin.:)